Corporate Benefits

 bellabona employee benefits germany

-By 2025, more than 70% of German employees will prioritize companies that offer better benefits.
-In this scenario, food benefit programs will be the main lever for attracting and retaining the best talent.
+By 2026, more than 70% of German employees prioritize companies that offer better benefits.
+In this scenario, food benefit programs remain the main lever for attracting and retaining the best talent.

-By 2025, millennials and Gen Z will make up over half the workforce, prioritizing work-life balance and perks over monetary compensation.
-As a result, German companies are expanding benefits packages to remain competitive.
+Millennials and Gen Z now make up over half of the German workforce, prioritizing work-life balance and perks over monetary compensation.
+As a result, German companies continue to expand their benefits packages to remain competitive.

-The COVID-19 pandemic accelerated trends like remote work and mental health support, with 24% of employees working remotely in 2021.
-In Germany, these benefits, known as "Mitarbeiter-Benefits" or "Zusatzleistungen," play a crucial role in employer branding.
+The COVID-19 pandemic accelerated trends like remote work and mental health support, and hybrid and remote work remain firmly embedded in German workplace culture.
+In Germany, these benefits, known as “Mitarbeiter-Benefits” or “Zusatzleistungen,” play a crucial role in employer branding.

 Types of Employee Benefits

-For the above reasons, employee benefits are becoming increasingly innovative to help companies attract and retain talent.
+For the above reasons, employee benefits continue to grow more innovative, helping companies attract and retain talent.
 These benefits range from comprehensive, subscription-based platforms to tailored service contracts offering substantial cost savings for employees.

 Tax-free shopping benefits